 The Internet has the power to transform lives, strengthen communities and inspire a new generation of leaders.
 We’re harnessing that power to expand digital literacy and help conquer the digital divide.

-We created the nation’s largest and most comprehensive broadband adoption program because we believe every household in America should have access to the Internet.
+We created the nation’s largest and most comprehensive high-speed Internet adoption program because we believe every household in America should have access to the Internet.

 About 30 percent of Americans — many of whom live near or below the poverty line — remain on the wrong side of the digital divide.
-Without digital literacy, home broadband access or a computer, these families face profound disadvantages.
-That’s why Comcast launched Internet Essentials, a program that provides low-cost broadband service for $9.95 a month; the option to purchase a full-service, Internet-ready computer for under $150; and multiple options for digital literacy training in print, online and in person.
-The program is available to families in our service area with children who are eligible for free or reduced-price school lunch.
-Since 2011, we’ve connected more than 150,000 households — an estimated 600,000 Americans — to the power of the Internet at home, most for the very first time.
-We’ve also distributed over 15,000 computers and hosted in-person digital literacy training sessions for more than 10,000 participants.
+Without digital literacy, home high-speed Internet access, or a computer, these families face profound disadvantages.
+That’s why Comcast launched Internet Essentials, a program that provides low-cost high-speed Internet service for $9.95 a month; the option to purchase a full-service, Internet-ready computer for under $150; and multiple options for digital literacy training in print, online, and in person.
+The program is available to families in our service area with children who are eligible for the National School Lunch Program, as well as public housing and HUD-assisted residents.
+Plus, we are conducting Internet Essentials pilot programs for low-income senior citizens in Boston, Palm Beach County, Philadelphia, San Francisco, and Seattle and low-income community college students in Illinois and Colorado.
+In less than five years, more than 600,000 families, or 2.4 million low-income Americans, have been connected to the power of the Internet at home through Internet Essentials.

 Comcast Digital Connectors

-Young people at 47 sites around the country are participating in this intensive program, learning advanced digital skills and becoming leaders in their communities.
+Young people in about 30 cities across the country are participating in this intensive technology program, learning advanced digital skills and becoming leaders in their communities.

 The Comcast Digital Connectors program trains youth from primarily diverse, low-income backgrounds in Internet and computer skills.
-Teens meet weekly after school, have the option to earn a Cisco IT Essentials certification of completion and receive a complimentary netbook upon graduation from the program.
+Teens meet weekly after school, have the option to earn a Cisco IT Essentials certification of completion and receive a complimentary laptop upon graduation from the program.
 Comcast Digital Connectors is also a community service program, as participants volunteer at senior centers, churches, local schools and other community organizations, spreading digital literacy in their community.
-Since the program began, more than 2,000 Digital Connectors have participated, volunteering more than 100,000 hours to bridge the digital divide in their communities.
+Since the program began, nearly 3,000 youth have graduated from the Comcast Digital Connectors program, volunteering more than 165,000 hours to bridge the digital divide in their communities.
 Through training and service, Comcast Digital Connectors is preparing today’s youth for the jobs of tomorrow.